 I’ve decorated our Christmas tree with these wooden “cranberry” garlands for as long as I can remember!
 They’re the very first thing I put on my tree once it’s time to decorate.
 While using real cranberries would be more traditional, I like that I can use my wooden bead garland year after year.
 Holiday trends come and go, but these garlands never go out of style!

 Topping our tree with this straw tree topper is just one of the ways we honor our family’s Scandinavian heritage during the holidays.
 Many cultures of Northern and Eastern Europe traditionally used straw to make all kinds of Christmas decorations.
 Straw was not hard to come by on farms, so it made for a convenient crafting material!
 I love the rustic charm it lends to our Christmas tree.

 Speaking of rustic charm, there are few things more rustic or charming than kraft paper.
 For the past few years, I’ve been on a big kick of using kraft wrapping paper to wrap my holiday gifts.
 The brown paper creates a unified “look” for my gifts, while the different prints and patterns add variety.
 The way I see it, the gifts under your tree might as well contribute to the overall decor of the room! :-)

 Lace and transparent ribbon goes so well with the kraft wrapping paper I like to use on all of my gifts!
-It’s a nice minimalistic look that still feels very homey and festive.
+It’s a nice counterpoint to the rustic paper, yet still feels very homey and festive.